axibase/atsd/rule-engine/notifications/README.md

 Notifications are triggered on [window status](../window.md#window-status) events.

-Open the **Alerts > Web Notifications** page and click 'Create'.
+Open the **Alerts > Outgoing Webhooks** page and click 'Create'.

 Select the webhook type in the drop-down.

 Set the status to 'Enabled'.

-Enter a name by which the webhook is listed on the 'Web Notifications' tab in the rule editor.
+Enter a name by which the webhook is listed on the **Webhooks** tab in the rule editor.

 ### Payload